Across the UK and Republic of Ireland, the public sector publishes around 63,000 contracting opportunities a year – that’s over 1,200 a week!

 Before starting any proposals, you will need to consider the criteria which you will use to confidently determine if tenders are worthwhile or not.
 Without some form of initial evaluation you are likely to encounter problems later on.

 Some examples of questions to ask yourself are:

 You can find a Go/No GO template in our post ‘How to best prepare to win a tender‘.

 Ensure you have read, and understand, all of the information available to you.
 Make this easy to access, and refer back to this information when writing your Bid Plan (see step 3) to ensure nothing is missed.

-With your requirements clearly outlined, and all of the necessary information covered, you will be to plan for how and when you will prepare your responses.
+With your requirements clearly outlined, and all of the necessary information covered, you will need to plan for how and when you will prepare your responses.

 ◆ What resources will you need?

 ◆ Who will be needed to support you?